rohit-uf/tech-docs/coursera/google_python/intro_to_git_and_github/README.md

 - `git revert` will create a new commit, that is the opposite of everything in the referenced commit
 - Example `git revert HEAD`

+- `git log -n` will display log for the last n commits